cekvenich2/cekvenich/docs/README.md

 # Vic Cekvenich

-'I code and manage people smarter than me'
+'I code and manage people smarter than me'.
+Remote preferred. <br />

-A seasoned technology executive with experience in team building, innovation, back end and front end development.
+Seasoned technology leader with experience in remote development, team building, innovation, back end and front end development.
 I love coding and this is an influence on the team.

 At the beginning of my career, I worked on DB performance optimization, then startups and networks.
 Some highlights over the years include working at NASA, mastering